-• men were appointed to be in charge - This can be stated in active form.
+men were appointed to be in charge

+This can be stated in active form.
 It is not clear who appointed the men.
 AT: "they appointed men to be in charge" (See: Active or Passive)

+the contributions

-- the contributions things the people gave to the priests - For Judah rejoiced over the priests and the Levites It seems that the people appointed the men because the people of Judah were grateful for the priests and Levites who were serving. - who were standing before them The Levites and priests were not just standing, they were serving in their roles.
+things the people gave to the priests

+For Judah rejoiced over the priests and the Levites

+It seems that the people appointed the men because the people of Judah were grateful for the priests and Levites who were serving.

+who were standing before them

+The Levites and priests were not just standing, they were serving in their roles.
 The meaning can be made explicit.
-AT: "who were standing before them serving God."
-(See: Assumed Knowledge and Implicit Information) - gatekeepers people assigned to each gate, responsible to control access to the city or temple, as well as to open and close the gates at times and for reasons set by the administrator.
-Translate as in 7:1.
+AT: "who were standing before them serving God" (See: Assumed Knowledge and Implicit Information)

+These were people assigned to each gate, responsible to control access to the city or temple, as well as to open and close the gates at times and for reasons set by the administrator.
+See how you translated this in Nehemiah 7:1.

+- firstfruits

+- tenth, tenths, tithe, tithes

+- law, laws, lawgiver, lawbreaker, lawbreakers, lawsuit, lawyer, principle, principled, principles

+- priest, priests, priesthood

+- Levi, Levite, Levites, Levitical

+- works, deeds, work, acts

+- Judah, kingdom of Judah

+- God

+- pure, purify, purification

+- command, commands, commanded, commandment, commandments

+- David

+- Solomon

+- son, sons

 - Introduction to Nehemiah

 - Nehemiah 12 General Notes

-- Nehemiah 12 Translation Questions
+- Nehemiah 12 translationQuestions